D. E. Shaw & Co.: 2002: Management transfer

 David E. Shaw directed the company from 1988 to 2001.
-In 2002, he removed himself from day-to-day involvement in the company and transitioned leadership to a team of six of the firm's senior managing directors.
-The company's management structure of the same six-member Executive Committee remained intact through 2010.
-In 2010, the company had more than 1,300 employees.Currently, the Executive Committee, comprises Anne Dinning, Max Stone, Julius Gaudio, Eric Wepsic, Eddie Fishman, and Alexis Halaby.
-Today, the firm has more than 1,700 people across the globe and an institutional-grade infrastructure.
+In 2002, he removed himself from day-to-day involvement in order to focus on D. E. Shaw Research and transitioned leadership of day-to-day activities to a team of six of the firm's senior managing directors.
+The same six-member Executive Committee of Anne Dinning, Julius Gaudio, Louis Salkind, Stuart Steckler, Max Stone, and Eric Wepsic remained intact until 2012 when Steckler retired.